Buying green electricity

 How green are green tariffs?

-- If you opt for a Certified Green Energy Supply, then there will be some guaranteed additional benefit.
-Green tariffs are no substitute for energy efficiency and you should always do whatever you reasonably can to reduce your current use of electricity and other fuels before considering spending money on a green tariff.
+- Green tariffs are no substitute for energy efficiency and you should always do whatever you reasonably can to reduce your current use of electricity and other fuels before considering spending money on a green tariff.

 The Energy Saving Trust does not recommend specific suppliers of green tariffs.